The 100 Best Thrillers Ever Made

 The "thriller" is not really a genre unto itself.
 There are action thrillers, erotic thrillers, supernatural thrillers, and even more drama-oriented thrillers with deeper character development.
 Still, there are some common threads that tie them all together.
 First and foremost, the best thrillers are plot-driven films with strong elements of suspense.
 They usually have shades of film noir (if they're not straight-up noirs themselves) and are often violent, but crucially also contain mysteries and surprising twists that keep you hooked from beginning to end.

 Alfred Hitchcock was considered the "master of suspense," but that's because he was almost exclusively making thrillers, be they spy thrillers like "North by Northwest," horror thrillers like "Psycho, " or psychological thrillers like "Vertigo."
 More modern directors like Brian De Palma, Martin Scorsese, Bong Joon-ho, and David Fincher are all working in Hitchcock's long shadow.
-These filmmakers make thrillers full of sex and violence and intrigue, but almost always in service of the plot.
-Ultimately, the thriller is the super-genre that subsumes other sub-genres and best taps into the foundational appeal of all storytelling: our primordial need to know what happens next.
+These filmmakers make thrillers full of violence and intrigue, but almost always in service of the plot.
+Ultimately, the thriller is the super-genre that subsumes other sub-genres and best taps into the foundational appeal of all storytelling: Our primordial need to know what happens next.
+Here's our list of the best thrillers of all time.

 American Psycho